dmulyalin/ttp_templates/docs/ttp_templates/get.vrrp.md

 Template to parse and normalize Cisco NX-OS VRRPv3 configuration.

-This template requires output of:
+This template accepts output collected with any of these commands:

 - `show running-config vrrp`
+- `show running-config vrrpv3`

 IPv4 and IPv6 address families, multiple interfaces and groups, primary addresses with or without the `primary` keyword, and explicit or default